 In Mediaflow, you upload and categorize your files into folders.
-Before you start uploading files, it’s a good idea to have a plan for your folder structure and understand how folders work in Mediaflow.
-Once that’s in place, it’s easy to get started with uploading files by simply dragging and dropping them.
+Before you start uploading, it's helpful to plan your folder structure and understand how folders function in Mediaflow.
+Once that's clear, uploading files is simple—just drag and drop.

-In the Media Bank, click the Upload button to view the different upload options available.
+In the Media Bank, click the Upload button to see the various upload options available.

-For most file formats, a preview is shown on the thumbnail, and you can also see the file format.
-Thumbnails for files appear directly in the file view as soon as they are uploaded, with thumbnail images coming a second or two later.
-Videos might take a little longer to process before they can be previewed, anywhere from about ten seconds to ten minutes, depending on the size.
+For most file formats, a preview appears as a thumbnail, and the file format is also visible.
+Thumbnails for files show directly in the file view immediately after upload, with the thumbnail images appearing a second or two later.
+Videos may take a bit longer to process before they can be previewed, typically ranging from about ten seconds to ten minutes, depending on the size.

-If you lack permission to upload to the existing folder, or if you attempt to upload an image to a search result, the uploaded files will be placed in the My Files folder instead.
-Videos may take longer to process before they can be previewed.
-First, a low-resolution version is created for preview, followed by a high-resolution version in HD quality (1080p).
-When a play symbol appears on the thumbnail, the video is ready for display.
-When the play symbol shows HD, the video can be viewed in HD quality.
+If you do not have permission to upload to the current folder, or if you try to upload an image to a search result, the uploaded files will be stored in the My Files folder instead.
+Videos may need additional time to process before they can be previewed.
+First, a low-resolution version is created for the preview, followed by a high-resolution HD version (1080p).
+When a play icon appears on the thumbnail, the video is ready to watch.
+When the HD icon shows, the video can be viewed in HD quality.

-Thumbnail images are created to help you quickly find the correct file based on content.
+- Thumbnail images are generated to help you quickly find the correct file based on content.

 ℹ️ High-resolution originals

 We recommend uploading only high-resolution, uncropped images.
-This makes it easier to navigate through your files while also saving storage space.
-With the download preset feature, you can easily create variants of your originals based on the intended use when you need them.
+This simplifies navigating through your files and also conserves storage space.
+With the download preset feature, you can quickly create variants of your originals based on their intended use when needed.

 Drag & drop

-The easiest way to upload files to Mediaflow is by dragging and dropping them directly into the file view of a specific folder, either from your desktop or from File Explorer on a PC/Finder on a Mac.
-This way, you can upload one or more files at once.
-Alternatively, you can click the Upload button located in the toolbar above the File View.
+The easiest way to upload files to Mediaflow is to drag and drop them directly into the file view of a specific folder, either from your desktop or from File Explorer on a PC or the Finder on a Mac.
+This method allows you to upload one or more files at once.
+Alternatively, you can click the 'Add' button located in the toolbar above the File View.

 Browse files

-By clicking on Browse, you can select files from your hard drive that you want to upload.
+By clicking on Add > Upload files, you can select files from your hard drive that you want to upload.

 Uploading via FTP

-It is also possible to upload files to Mediaflow via FTP.
-This is often used during the initial setup in Mediaflow if you want to transfer a large amount of files or an existing folder structure from another media bank.
-Your FTP details can be found at the top of the file view, under the Upload button.
+It is also possible to upload files to Mediaflow using FTP.
+This method is often helpful during the initial setup in Mediaflow if you need to transfer a large number of files or an existing folder structure from another media bank.
+Your FTP details can be found at the top of the file view, under Add > Upload using FTP.

 Some web browsers have a built-in FTP client, but it offers limited configuration options, and the upload may fail.
 Therefore, we recommend using a dedicated FTP client.
 We suggest the free client FileZilla.